|

 However, fundamental epistemological change is taking place.

-There is an increasing realisation that there is a need to
+There is an increasing realisation that there is a need

-connections between different studies.8 The modern environmental
+relevant connections between different studies.8 The modern

-over recent decades, they have been able to make links between
+activists that, over recent decades, they have been able

-phenomena and subjects to create a new paradigmatic understanding
+to make links between phenomena and subjects to create a

-without which the world would be largely unaware of the environmental
+new paradigmatic understanding without which the world would

-danger it is in.
+be largely unaware of the environmental danger it is in.

 All in all, it is now being realised that studies, as with

-individual people, do not have to ossify intellectually and
+individual people, do not have to ossify intellectually

-morally but can re-energise themselves with major new and
+and morally but can re-energise themselves with major new

-beneficial understandings by looking openly beyond themselves.
+and beneficial understandings by looking openly beyond themselves.

 It is also being realised that the time is ripe to re-establish